kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

     repeated string container_ids = 3;
     // Optional opaque runtime-specific checkpoint options supplied by the CRI
     // caller.
 Keys are interpreted in the scope of the pod sandbox's runtime
     // handler.
+When kubelet is the caller, these values originate only from
+    // PodCheckpoint.spec.checkpointOptions, are limited to the keys allowed by
+    // the Pod's RuntimeClass (see Runtime Options), and are copied unchanged.
+    // They are untrusted user input: the runtime must not let them grant more
-The runtime must reject unsupported or invalid keys and values
+    // privilege than the Pod spec allows.
+The runtime must reject unsupported
-    // rather than silently ignore them.
+    // or invalid keys and values rather than silently ignore them, and must not
+    // implement any option that weakens the guarantees in Checkpoint archive
+    // integrity.
 Options must not contain secrets.
     //
     // These options apply only while creating the checkpoint.
 If an option
     // changes what is required to restore the checkpoint, the runtime must